NTNU-IMT/stormbird/book/src/lifting_line/lifting_line_intro.md

 However, the Stormbird implementation also differs from the classical lifting line approach in at least three broad-stroke ways, explained further in the subsections below

 ## Non-linear solver
-In the classical lifting line method, the circulation is found by solving a *simplfied linearized equation system*.
+In the classical lifting line method, the circulation is found by solving a *simplified linearized equation system*.
 The system is based on the assumptions that the lift-induced velocities are small and that there is a linear relationship between the lift and vertical induced velocities on the wing.
 As a consequence, only a single equations system must be solved for each free stream condition, which makes the solution fast and simple.

 The big problem with this type of solver in the context of wind propulsion devices is that the final solution does not include viscous effects on the lift.
 Viscous effects are, for instance, important when wing sails or suction sails are operated close to stall.
 In addition, the assumption about small lift-induced velocities may not be correct for high-lift wind propulsion types, such as rotor- and suction sails.